 Ayurvedic Home remedies for white discharge:

-1. The inflorescence of Banana is taken (raw) and crushed well.10- 15 ml of this juice is mixed with honey, sugar candy and taken.
+1. The inflorescence of Banana is taken (raw) and crushed well,10- 15 ml of this juice is mixed with honey, sugar candy and is taken.
 This is followed for 10- 15 days.
 Early morning if taken in empty stomach, instant benefit can be observed.

 2. One cup of rice washed (red rice) water is taken and 5- 10 g each of jaggary and cumin seeds are added to this and cooked for 5- 10 minutes.
 This is taken during noon time .This helps to relieve the debility caused due to Pradara.